-KELLEY MANUFACTURING COMPANY (KMC) warrants that all goods sold to the original purchaser of any KMC product shall be free of any defects in material and workmanship if used under normal operating conditions.
-The warranty period begins on the date of purchase by the retail customer and ends twelve (12) months thereafter.
+KELLEY MANUFACTURING COMPANY (KMC) warrants that Peanut Combines sold to the original purchaser shall be free of any defects in material and workmanship if used under normal operating conditions.
+The warranty period begins on the date of purchase by the retail customer and ends thirty-six (36) months thereafter.
 KMC's sole responsibility is to repair and/or replace the defective part or parts at no cost to purchaser.
 This remedy is the SOLE AND EXCLUSIVE REMEDY of purchaser.